gpsrinex - Read data from gpsd convert to RINEX3 and save to a file.

 gpsrinex is a tool to connect to gpsd and output the received raw measurements as a RINEX 3 observation file.
 This is useful for sending raw measurements (pseudorange and carrierphase) from gpsd to a Precise Point Positioning (PPP) program or service.

-gpsrinex does not require root privileges, and can be run concurrently with other tools connecting to a local or remote gpsd without causing problems.
+gpsrinex does not require root privileges, but may be run as root.
+Some of the examples in this file may not work when run under sudo.
+It can be run concurrently with other tools connecting to a local or remote gpsd without causing problems.

-gpsrinex needs the GPS receiver to be sending raw measurements to gpsd.
-Only a few GPS have this capability.
-In addition, the gpsd driver for that GPS must support raw mode.
+gpsrinex needs the GNSS receiver to be sending raw measurements to gpsd.
+Only a few GNSS have this capability.
+In addition, the gpsd driver for that GNSS must support raw mode.
 Currently only the u-blox driver has this support.
-Only a few u-blox 8 GPS implment the required UBX-RXM-RAWX message.
+Only a few u-blox 8 and 9 receivers implement the required UBX-RXM-RAWX message.
 The NEO-M8T is known to work, but requires configuration with ubxtool.

 RINEX has its own definitions and abbreviations.
 Be sure to consult their documentation.
 An observation file (.obs) contains data sets, called epochs, that contain the pseudorange and carrierphase for each satellite seen.

 gpsrinex by default will acquire 20 epochs spaced apart by 30 seconds.
 That will take 10 minutes to complete.
 Most users consider the 30 second interval to be optimal.
 Many PPP programs require at least 1 or 2 hours data, but no more than 24 or 48 hours of data.
 Most users consider 4 to 6 hours of data as a minimum for good accuracy.
 Additional hours will not yield much improvement.

 The output will consist of one RINEX 3 observation file that is ready to be read by your PPP program.
 The default filename will be in the form: gpsrinex.obs.
 You can override this filename with the -f option.